ckiri/yamt/README.md

 * `markup`:
   * `unsafe`: The unsafe renderer is required if you want to include html inside your markdown files
-* `params`: Here contact & license information could be specified, this way links inside the header, footer & legal forms (imprint/privacy) are populated:
+* `params`: Here contact & license information could be specified, this way links inside the header, footer & legal forms (imprint/privacy) are populated